VictorTaelin/AI-scripts/KIND2_GUIDE_AI.md

 This locally expands 'succ' and 'zero' to 'Nat/succ' and 'Nat/zero'.
 It is specially useful to avoid typing full constructor names on 'match' cases.

-Note this is different from the `use x = value` syntax, which is used to create a local definition that, unlike `let`, is expanded statically (inlined).

-Also note that, for better organization, Kind2 will also look for a definition in two places: `Def/name.kind2` and `Def/name/_.kind2`.
-This allows us to, for example, place `Nat` on `book/Nat/_.kind2` instead of `book/Nat.kind2`.
+NOTE: when a definition is not found in `Foo/Bar.kind2`, Kind2 will try to look for it on `Foo/Bar/_.kind2`.
+The `_` is just a placeholder and is NOT part of the definition's name.

 ### Pattern-Matching